cmaeder/rcl2000/README.md

 - some parentheses may be omitted.

-- set names can start with any unicode letter.
+- set names can start with any Unicode letter.
 Further characters may be any alphanum or the underscore.
 Other characters may be easily allowed if they are not used elsewhere.